secmon-as-code/alertchain/docs/policy.md

 }
 ```

 In this example, the policy checks if the input contains the name "hoge".
-If it does, an alert will be created with the title "detected hoge" and a parameter of "color" set to "blue".
+If it does, an alert will be created with the title "detected hoge" and a Attribute of "color" set to "blue".

 ## Action Policy